LKremer/scbs/README.md

 ## [Tutorial](docs/tutorial.md) of a typical `scbs` run
 A tutorial can be found [here](docs/tutorial.md).

-Also make sure to read the help by typing `scbs --help`.
+Also make sure to read the help by typing `scbs --help` or by checking [this page](docs/commands.md).

 ## What can this package do?